Sizaha-Tech/Garage-Opener/device/readme.md

 ##0.
 Configure Raspbian OS
     0.1.
 Brun the image
     0.2.
 Mount the image on PC/Mac.
 Add 'ssh' file to boot partition.
+That will start sshd on boot, so we can remotely connect to it.
     0.3.
 Reboot Pi, log in with ssh.
     0.4.
 Change pi password with
         passwd
+      to following: sizaha2020!
     0.5.

 ##1.
 Install missing OS packages: